 AT THE FRISCO SCHOOL OF MUSIC AND PERFORMING ARTS

-The world needs music!
+The world needs music and the arts!
 Are you playing your part?

 You will be amazed at the amount of material and learning the group covers, and the level of talent demonstrated by the students.

-Four Coffee House Shows are currently on the 2016/17 Event Calendar.
-Students/parents complete a Coffee House Registration Form and return it to our office before the deadline.
+Four Coffee House Music Shows are featured each school year.
+Students/parents complete a Coffee House Registration Form ONLINE before the deadline.
+EVENT REGISTRATION REQUIRED